adityadlele/linux101/_sources/ex0.md

 write('al2o321.xyz',gAl2O3_110)

 ```
-2.Activate the python environment using following two commands
+2. Activate the python environment using following two commands
--`module load anaconda3/2021.11`
+*`module load anaconda3/2021.11`
--`conda activate ase`
+*`conda activate ase`
-3.Execute the file using the following command inside the folder ase  `python ase.py`
+3. Execute the file using the following command inside the folder ase  `python ase.py`
-4.Download the *al2o321.xyz* file and visualize it using OVITO.
+4. Download the *al2o321.xyz* file and visualize it using OVITO.

 Submit an image generated using OVITO showing the top and two side views of the structure in the downloaded file.

 ## Part 3: LAMMPS
-1.Copy the following code to a file named in.lammps
+1. Copy the following code to a file named in.lammps
 ```sh
 units           lj
 atom_style      atomic